pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-pre112021/09-new-updates.md

 categories: [develop]
 tags: [code, launch, migrate, site, updates]
 contributors: [wordsmither]
-reviewed: "2021-03-31"
 layout: guide
 permalink: docs/guides/drupal-9-hosted-pre112021/new-updates
 anchorid: new-updates
 editpath: drupal-9/drupal-9-hosted-pre112021/09-new-updates.md
+reviewed: "2021-03-31"
 ---

-You need to check for updates at this stage in migrating your Drupal site to [Drupal with Composer Upstream](/guides/integrated-composer#get-started-with-integrated-composer).
+Check for updates at this stage in migrating your Drupal site to [Drupal with Composer Upstream](/guides/integrated-composer#get-started-with-integrated-composer).

 Follow the steps below after you have completed switching your upstream.

 1. Navigate to your Pantheon Dashboard.

 1. Click **Dev environment** > **Update** to apply available upstream updates.

 If the updates are not successful, refer to the [Troubleshooting](/guides/drupal-9-hosted-pre112021/troubleshooting) doc.